Rodrigo599/sync-mailchimp/README.md

 Run “composer install” to install dependencies

-Edit .env file to reflect database connections and API tokens for Mailchimp (MC_KEY) and Sendgrid (SENDGRID_KEY)
+Edit .env example to .env only and to reflect database connections and API tokens for Mailchimp (MC_KEY) and Sendgrid (SENDGRID_KEY)

 Run “php artisan migrate” to run migrations.